BarredEwe/Prefire/README.md

 ### **Snapshot tests**

 Just run generated tests 🚀
+And all tests will be generated in DerivedData.

 <img src="https://i.postimg.cc/XNPVPL1G/Untitled-2.gif" width="300">

 Plugin `PrefireTestsPlugin` will do everything for you 🛠️

-For detailed instruction you can see [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)
+For detailed instruction you can see [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) or examine an example project.

 ---